hypo69/hypo/docs/gemini/consultant/ru/utils/video.md

         return None

+#.. autofunction:: get_video_data
 def get_video_data(file_name: str) -> Optional[bytes]:
     """
-    Retrieves the binary data of a video file.
+    Reads and returns the binary data of a video file if it exists.

     :param file_name: The path to the video file.
-    :return: The binary data of the file if it exists, otherwise None.
+    :return: The binary data of the file if found, otherwise None.
     """
     file_path = Path(file_name)